-Proven Ways To Boost Your Exhibition Results Planning, Preparation, Presentation, Follow-up
+Proven Ways To Boost Your Exhibition Results: Planning, Preparation, Presentation, Follow-Up

-Measure the Rewards You Give Out
+Measure The Rewards You Give Out

 The easiest way to compute the numbers is to take the total exhibit hours, multiply by the number of staff members on duty per shift, and then multiply by five.

-Determining the Budget
+Determining A Budget

 Determine the value of a customer, either based on an average sale or over a course of a given time.
-In your calculations remember to include direct mailers, print advertising, giveaways and promotional costs.
+In your calculations, remember to include direct mailers, print advertising, giveaways and promotional costs.

-Consistency is the Key
+Consistency is Key

-After the show exhibitors should be able to recall your primary message.
+After the tradeshow, exhibitors should be able to recall your primary message.
 Slogans and advertising messages should be repeated throughout the year, stressing the benefits of using your products and services reinforcing this concept.

-Hand Out a Fact Sheet, Not a Brochure
+Hand Out a Fact Sheet, Not A Brochure

 Companies often send several representatives to the major shows.
 Restrict visitor interaction and booth break times.
 Time is money and every minute lost is a possible sale lost.
 Assign specific tasks to avoid fumbling around the booth.

-Three Benefits Arise from Less Literature Disposal
+Three Benefits Arise From Less Literature Disposal

-You’ll save on shipping costs; your overall waste factor will be considerably reduced; offer to mail the show materials; you’ll obtain the names and contact lead information.
+- Your overall waste factor will be considerably reduced if you offer to mail the show materials.

 Invest in Pre-Show Mailings

-Identify the Influencers
+Identify The Influencers

 Ask visitors for the name of the other decision makers in their organization to boost your follow-up impact.

-Increase the Intimacy of Your Booth
+Increase The Intimacy Of Your Booth

 Remove barriers between you and visitors, and create a warm, friendly discussion area to increase sales interaction.

-Dress the Part
+Dress The Part

-Stay for the Late Attendees
+Stay For The Late Attendees

 Maintain your enthusiasm and energy.
 Some of your most serious prospects may be those racing through the exhibit hall just before it closes.

-Exhibitor’s Staff Training is Essential
+Staff Training is Essential

-Too often the people chosen to represent the entire image of the organization are left to fend for themselves.
+Too often, the people chosen to represent the entire image of the organization are left to fend for themselves.
 Select the right people to staff your booth.
 Arrive early, work hard and stay late.
 Conduct pre-show meetings to identify goals and objectives.
 Agree on guidelines for interacting with visitors and qualifying customers.

 Evaluate Your Performance